Perimenopause Symptoms in Your 30s (What No One Tells You)

 The Most Common Symptoms No One Warns You About

-What I experienced, and what research confirms is common in early perimenopause:
+What women in this phase consistently describe, and what research confirms is common in early perimenopause:

 How to Talk to Your Doctor About It